BY CK Lam

 A bowl of koay teow th’ng prepared with yellow mee and koay teow

-A side dish of poached chicken meat, liver and heart arranged on top of blanched bean sprouts makes a nice complement to the koay teow thng.
+A side dish of poached chicken meat, liver, and heart arranged on top of blanched bean sprouts makes a nice complement to the koay teow thng.

-Watch the owners preparing the old hens for poaching.
+Watched the owners preparing the old hens for poaching.
 They make it look so easy picking out pin feathers that are embedded in the skin.

 If you are not a morning person, consider going there for lunch as this food stall is open from 7am till 2pm everyday, except Tuesday.